vite-pwa/vite-plugin-pwa/docs/guide/index.md

 With this minimal configuration of the `vite-plugin-pwa` plugin, your application is now able to generate the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) and inject it at the entry point, generate the service worker and register it in the browser.

+You can find the full list of the `vite-plugin-pwa` plugin configuration options in the following [client.d.ts](https://github.com/antfu/vite-plugin-pwa/blob/main/src/types.ts).

 ::: warning
 If you are **NOT** using `vite-plugin-pwa` version `0.12.2+`, there is a bug handling `injectRegister` (the service worker generated will not include the code required to allow work with `autoUpdate` behavior).